umr4nlp/umr-guidelines/guidelines.md

 	:polarity -)
 ```

 The possible values for the `:refer-person` attribute are based on Cysouw's (2003) cross-linguistic study of person-marking systems in the languages of the world.
 They are organized in a lattice as seen below.
 The default level of categories contains the well-known and familiar `1st`, `2nd`, and `3rd` person values.
 Some languages have more fine-grained person systems, distinguishing a first person `exclusive` from a first person `inclusive` value in non-singular numbers (depending on whether the interlocutor is included in the group that is being referred to).
-Other languages have more coarse-grained systems, making no distinction between first and second person, or between second and third person (like Sanapaná above).
+Other languages have more coarse-grained systems, making no distinction between first and second person, or between second and third person (like Sanapaná above).

 ![Person lattice](person-lattice.png)